turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-9-tests.md

 ## Mode Selector Tests (MDS)

 - [x] US9-MDS-1: It should correctly set its RGB value and title based on the colour provided
-- [ ] US9-MDS-2: It should display a crossed out div where eliminate is selected
+- [x] US9-MDS-2: It should display a crossed out div where eliminate is selected
 - [ ] US9-MDS-3: It should have a border where selected
+- [ ] US9-MDS-4: It should not display a crossed out div where eliminate is not selected

 ## Clues Tests (CLS)